Climate Summary for Florida - April 2016

-Table 1: April average temperatures and departures from normal (inches) for select cities.
+Table 1: April average temperatures and departures from normal (˚F) for selected cities.

-Rainfall totals were above normal across the state in April.
-With the exception of some areas along the West Coast, the entire state had rainfall totals above normal (Figure 1).
-Departures from normal roughly ranged from -0.45” to 5.66” (Table 2 and Appendix 1), though localized parts of the state saw rainfall totals that were as much as 2.00” below normal to 8.00” above normal (Figure 1).
-April 2015 was the 5th wettest on record at Key West, the 7th wettest in Orlando, and the 10th wettest for both Pensacola and Vero Beach.
-There were multiple 24-hour precipitation records broken for the month (Table 3).
+Rainfall totals in April were varied across the state.
+Rainfall totals were above normal for the month across the Panhandle, and below normal for the rest of the state (Figure 1).
+Major reporting stations registered departures from normal ranging from -2.16” in Fort Lauderdale to +6.49” in Tallahassee (Table 2 and Appendix 1), although localized parts of the state saw rainfall totals that were as much as 4” below normal to 8” above normal (Figure 1).
+April 2016 was the 6th driest on record for Fort Lauderdale.
+There were very few 24-hour precipitation records broken for the month (Table 3).

 Table 2: April precipitation totals and departures from normal (inches) for select cities.